Cardiomyopathy is disease in which the heart muscle becomes weakened, stretched, or has another structural problem.

 Symptoms of heart failure are most common.
 They most often develop slowly over time.
 However, sometimes symptoms start very suddenly and are severe.

 Common symptoms are:

 During the exam, the health care provider may find:

 A number of laboratory tests may be done to determine the cause:

 Heart enlargement or other problems with the structure and function of the heart (such as weak squeezing) may show up on these tests.
 They may also help diagnose the exact cause of the problem:

 Heart biopsy, in which a small piece of heart muscle is removed, may be needed depending on the cause.
-However, this is uncommon.
+However, this is rarely done.

 Most people who have heart failure need to take medicines.
 Some medicines treat your symptoms.
 Others may help prevent your heart failure from becoming worse, or may prevent other heart problems.

 Chronic heart failure becomes worse over time.
 Many people who have heart failure will die from the condition.
 Thinking about the type of care you may want at the end of life and discussing these issues with loved ones and your health care provider is important.

 Heart failure is most often a chronic illness, which may get worse over time.
 Some people develop severe heart failure, in which medicines, other treatments, and surgery no longer help.
 Many people are at risk for deadly heart rhythms, and may need medicines or a defibrillator.